MALLER-LAGOON/Freshplayer-installer/README.md

 ##FRESHPLAYER-INSTALLER

-Freshplayer-installer is a simple C script that manages the download, compiling and install of I-Rinat Freshplayerplugin from its official GitHub repository.
+Freshplayer-installer is a simple C script that manages the download, compiling and install of I-Rinat's Freshplayerplugin from it's official GitHub repository.

-It has nothing special, and the script it's just A WAY REALLY BASIC, and it do his thing.
+It has nothing special, this script it's just A HELL REALLY BASIC ALMOST BEGINNERS LEVEL, but finally do his thing.

 This was done because of the laziness of cloning/download & unzip and compile the project every time to install and/or upgrade, performing a script to do everything for me in one call.
 This liked to a friend of mine who test it, and he suggested me that upload it somewhere, because he found it very good, and voilá.